2025–26 Manchester City F.C. season: EFL Cup

 As one of the Premier League clubs participating in European competitions, Manchester City entered the competition in the third round, and were drawn away to Huddersfield Town.
 They were then drawn away to Swansea City in the fourth round, and at home to Brentford in the quarter-finals.
+A two-legged tie against Newcastle United was drawn for the semi-finals, with the first leg being away and second leg at home.
+City then faced Arsenal in the final at Wembley.